-I met “Luke“, the salesman, months before at a gas station.
-We were both standing in line waiting for our fast food orders when he walked up and said hello.
+I met “Luke”, the salesman, months before at a deli.
+We were both standing in line waiting for our food orders when he approached and said hello.

-A friend once told me that I’m terrible at networking.
-In the spirit of personal growth, I’ve looked for opportunities to build a more solid network since moving to California.
+A friend once told me I’m terrible at networking.
+So in the spirit of personal growth, I’ve looked for opportunities to build a more solid network since moving to California.
 As Luke and I exchanged short stories about our lives, jobs, and the weather, I sensed an opportunity to learn from a fellow young professional and maybe make a friend in the process.

 “Oh, that’s awesome,” he said.
 “Hey, do you happen to know a guy named Josh?”

 I know “Josh” from the local tech scene.
-He’s a bit older than me, mid-thirties.
-We’ve travelled in similar circles but never officially met.
+We’ve traveled in similar circles but never officially met.
 From my understanding, he has a good reputation, the kind of guy I could trust.

 “Sure, let’s all grab some coffee,” I said, suddenly feeling nauseous and but not knowing why.

-And then Luke said something that surprised me.
-“I’m excited—it’ll look good to Josh if I refer you to him.”
+And then Luke said, “I’m excited—it’ll look good to Josh if I refer you to him.”

-That’s strange, I thought, The only time I’ve ever been “referred” to someone, I’ve been a customer.
+That’s strange, I thought, any time I’ve been “referred” to someone, I’ve been a customer.
 After our lunch, I decided to lay low and not press the meeting.

 But Luke persisted.
-He left multiple voicemails and sent follow-up texts saying things like, Brian, call me back as quickly as you can!
-Considering I’d only interacted with Luke for a combined 60 minutes since meeting him, this felt intrusive.
+He left multiple voicemails and sent follow-up texts saying things like Brian, call me back as quickly as you can!
+Considering I’d only interacted with Luke for a combined sixty minutes since meeting him, this felt intrusive.

 I continued to “miss” his calls for the following week, until one evening while my wife and I were at dinner.
-She saw his name buzzing on my phone and urged, “Just answer this time.
+She saw his name appear on my phone screen as it rang and urged, “Just answer this time.
 See what’s up.
 No harm in it.”